Hydro111/derivative-calculator/README.md

 # Derivative Calculator
-This is just a program I wrote which calculates arbitray derivatives of one variable when given an expression.
+This is just a program I wrote which calculates arbitrary derivatives of one variable when given an expression.
 ## Copyright
 All rights reserved.